gala-kapralova/gala-kapralova/README.md

 ## Fun Facts

-- 🌱 I'm currently learning about game development with Unity.
+- 👾 I'm currently learning about game development with Unity.
-- 🎮 I love playing and creating indie games.
 - 😺 I have a cat named Alexis who often keeps me company while I code and always wants to be the main star during video calls.